ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Evaluation Rationale, Design, and Context

 For our interview study, we sought participants who had already used \oursystem{} for real-world tasks, reaching out via social media, GitHub, and academic networks.
 The first author held six semi-structured, 60 min. interviews with eight participants (in two interviews, two people had worked together).
 Interviews took place via videoconferencing.
 Interviewees were asked to share their screen and walk through something they had created with \oursystem{}.
 Unlike our in-lab study, we kept interviewees' screen recordings private unless they allowed us to take a screenshot, since real-world users are often working with sensitive information.
 Interviewees generously volunteered their time.

-We transcribed all 32 hours of screen recordings and interviews, adding notes in brackets to clarify participant actions and references (e.g., \quo{[Opens inspector; scrolls to top].
+We transcribed all 32 hours of screen recordings and interviews, adding notes to clarify participant actions and references (e.g., \quo{[Opens inspector; scrolls to top].
 It seems like it went fast enough...
 [Reading from first email group] `Hi...'}).
-We noted pain-points---conceptual or usability problems---and the content of what participants referred to.
-We analyzed the transcripts through a combination of inductive thematic analysis through affinity diagramming, augmented with a spreadsheet to list participants' ideas, behaviors (nodes added, the process of their exploration, whether they imported data, etc), and answers to post-interview questions.
+We noted conceptual or usability problems and the content of participant references.
+We analyzed the transcripts through a combination of inductive thematic analysis through affinity diagramming, augmented with a spreadsheet to list participants' ideas, behaviors (nodes added, process of their exploration, whether they imported data, etc), and answers to post-interview questions.
 For our in-lab study, three coauthors separately affinity diagrammed three transcripts each, then met and joined the clusters through mutual discussion.
-The merged cluster was iteratively expanded, adding more participant data, until clusters reached saturation.
-For interviews, the first author affinity diagrammed all transcripts to determine emergent themes.
+The merged cluster was iteratively expanded with more participant data until clusters reached saturation.
+For interviews, the first author affinity diagrammed all transcripts to determine themes.
 In what follows, in-lab participants are P1, P2, etc.; interviewees are Q1, Q2, etc.